Do you want to get started on the estate planning process?

 Jennifer Poles is our Client Services Coordinator.
 When you call or email us to set up an appointment, Jennifer will schedule an appointment for you, explain our process (including billing), send you a questionnaire and/or a list of documents for you to bring to your initial meeting, and provide you with driving directions to our office in Dedham.

 For our Estate Planning Clients.
 We ask all of our estate planning client to complete a Client Questionnaire before our initial meeting so that the meeting is informative and productive.
-The Questionnaire can be completed on your computer using our fillable form.
+The Questionnaire can be completed on your computer using our fillable form or by hand.
 Simply click on the link, fill in the information, and save and/or print.

 After you have completed the Questionnaire, please either: